Malabarba/smart-mode-line/README.md

  2. `sml/name-width` and `sml/mode-width`
   Customize these according to the width of your emacs frame.
-I set them to 40 and 30 respectively, and the mode-line fits perfectly when the frame is split in two even on my laptop's small 17" monitor.
+I set them to 40 and 'full respectively, and the mode-line fits perfectly when the frame is split in two even on my laptop's small 17" monitor.